pi108/sqlalchemy-challenge/README.md

 ## Analysis of total precipitation levels for for fictitious proposed trip dates using prior year data:
 We picked a set of fictitious trip dates: 12/01/2017 to 12/09/2017. <br>
 We then analyzed the total precipitation levels for the same Month-Date combination but for the prior year, from this dataset. <br>
-So, in this case, we analyzed the total precipitation levels for the dates: 12/01/16 to 12/09/16. <br>
+So, in this case, we analyzed the total precipitation levels (in inches)for the dates: 12/01/16 to 12/09/16. <br>
 The results were as follows: <br>
-STATION,  	  TOTAL PRECIPITATION (INCHES) <br>
+STATION,  	  TOTAL PRECIPITATION <br>
 USC00516128, 	  5.99 <br>
 USC00519281, 	  2.25 <br>
 USC00513117, 	  1.67 <br>